nevrome/mobest/README.md

 ### Origin search

-`mobest::locate` uses the spatiotemporal interpolation to calculate a similarity probability between input a set of “search” samples and arbitrary spatiotemporal positions.
+`mobest::locate` uses the spatiotemporal interpolation to calculate a similarity probability between a set of “search” samples and an interpolation field.
 It requires the necessary reference sample input to perform the interpolation, which internally employs `mobest::create_model_grid` and `mobest::run_model_grid`.
-The search then yields a similarity probability value for each grid cell for each search sample in an object of class `mobest_locateoverview`.
+The search then yields a similarity probability value for each grid cell and for each search sample in an object of class `mobest_locateoverview`.

 ``` r
 locate_simple <- mobest::locate(